 These four factors help us to decide the exact length of each of the emails we write.

 It may seem obvious, but this is one of the fundamental pillars of any marketing action.
 We need to know our ideal client perfectly: their needs, their desires, their dreams, their frustrations, their hobbies.
-Only when we have well defined the profile of this ideal customer we can be clear about how to communicate in our emails, what kind of language to use to connect with this audience reflecting the tone of the brand for which we write and what length may be appropriate for our emails.
+That’s how we know what kind of language to use to connect with this audience.
+That language must reflect the tone of the brand, as well as the right length.

-In some sectors, this ideal audience will need a lot of information before pulling out their card and buying the products we offer them.
-In other sectors, simply highlighting a few product benefits may be enough to achieve our objective.
+In some eCommerce verticals, this ideal audience will need a lot of information before pulling out their card.
+But in others, simply highlighting a few product benefits may be enough.

-This is also influenced by the level of awareness that these customers have of the brand and the products.
+This also depends on the level of brand awareness that these customers have.
 Since a customer gets to know us and joins our mailing list until they decide to buy for the first time, they may go through different stages (the customer journey).
 The exact point where the customer is in that journey will determine the focus of our emails and also, of course, the length of the copy.